Lramsay28/LRamsay28/README.md

 -->

-- 🔭 I’m currently a student at the University of Southampton, studying mathematics with statistics.
+- 🔭 Currently a student at the University of Southampton, studying mathematics with statistics.
-- 🌱 I am interested in data analytics and have completed a 1 year internship working as a data analyst intern at EA.
+- 🌱 Interested in data analytics and have completed a 1 year internship working as a data analyst intern at EA.
 - ⚡ Have experience with SQL, R and Python.